 8. Social Proof

-Twenty years ago, social proof would never have made it to the top 10 list, and ironically it now sits in the 8th spot playing an important role in the growth of any company.
+Twenty years ago, social proof would never have made it to the top 10 list.
+Ironically, it now sits in the 8th spot playing an important role in the growth of any company.
 Although this is not the main ingredient for success, it does contribute to exponential growth and creates massive momentum in the field.

 Social proof is beyond social media; rather it becomes a talking point, accepted in the community, and well known among everyone.
 This alone won’t cause the company to fail, but it does help make the company successful.
 I’ve known companies that have gone from just a million per month, to 40 million per month in less than 4 years and one of the key contributors to this “4-year overnight” success was their massive social proof.
 Social proof may not be the reason why MLM companies fail but why it continues to be successful.